lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 There’s also a distinction between mentorship and sponsorship and I do both.
 Mentorship is about helping people grow and deliver impact.
 Sponsorship is about helping a person get in a position where they could demonstrate their ability to deliver greater impact.
 In working with my teams, I try to help people work on projects somewhat out of their comfort zone, and in that I sponsor them, and then, I could mentor them to help the project succeed.

-**_You first got the title Staff Engineer at your current company.
-Were you hired as a Staff Engineer?
+**_You first got the title Staff engineer at your current company.
+Were you hired as a Staff engineer?
 If not, what was the process of getting promoted to Staff?_**

 I wasn’t hired as a Staff Engineer.
 I had to get upleveled twice to get to Staff level at Stripe.
 Both of these uplevels were similar: Stripe uplevels after an employee has already been operating on the next level for quite a while and this adjusts expectations that they are expected to continue operating on that level going forward.